 Twin Flames or Twin Souls

 - The popular definition of Twin Souls is this: Your Twin Flame, sometimes called your Soul Twin, is literally the other half of your soul.
-When souls were originally created, they contained both male and female attributes.
-At some point, each soul was split into male and female twins, each whole in and of themselves, going forth separately to gather human experience and individually balance their internal male and female aspects.
-When you meet your twin flame, you will likely feel a profound sense of coming home, as if you have found yourself only “better.”
+When souls were originally created, they contained both male and female energy.
+At some point, each soul was split into male and female components, each whole in and of themselves, going forth separately to gather human experience and individually balance their internal male and female aspects.
+When you meet your twin flame, you will likely feel a profound sense of coming home, as if you have found yourself.
 My personal belief is that your Twin Soul is not another person at all.
-It's you and that sense of homecoming is waking up to realization that your soul was within you all along.
+It's you and that sense of homecoming is waking up to realization that your soul twin was within you all along.
 Think of it this way - we are fond of saying "We are all one" without really thinking about what that means.
-It means there s only one and you are It.
+It means there is only one and you are It.
 Here is what Ram Dass has to say about soul mates and soul twins.

 - Those who ascribe to the popular definition of Twin Flame relationships believe they resemble Companion Soulmate relationships with additional specific attributes.
 The partners recognize each other as equals and co-creators and treat each other accordingly.
 They share complementary compatible life goals and their spiritual natures are in sync.
 The level of comfort they feel with each other is a reflection of the shared sense of homecoming.
 They create a finely tuned safe zone through their mutual support and encouragement.
 They esteem each other and believe in the value of each individual while clearly seeing their strength together.
-They have learned, or nearly learned, the lessons from their past, and are now open to receive unconditional love.
+They are well on the path of learning the lessons from their past, and are now opening to receive unconditional love.
 They feel a peaceful, joyful love that is not rooted in infatuation or chemistry.
 It's a lovely view of the ultimate companion mate.

 - Unlike other types of soulmates, Twin Flames do not consciously share multiple lives.
 In the popular belief, they finally incarnate together when both are nearly ready to “graduate.”
 Up until that point, they may take turns being human with one remaining in the spirit realm to guide, guard, and assist.
 When they finally do incarnate together, one may exhibit channeling capabilities, maintaining that direct connection to the spirit realm for the benefit of both.
 My own belief, as well as that of Rumi, Ram Dass, and other far more evolved beings than I, is that your twin is you, the "You" you have been unaware of, and has been within you all along.
 That means you have shared every life together, but didn't realize it.
-Awakening to that truth is the same as discovering your twin.
+Awakening to that truth is the same as discovering your twin and realizing you had the soul connection all along.

 - Twin Flames, whether in the form of ultimate companion mates or awakened to Self, often feel called to some kind of spiritual work, though that can be defined quite broadly as direct spiritual work, humanitarian work, or simply bringing the sensibility of spiritual work to whatever work they happen to be doing.

-- Anything that still needs healing in either aspect of the Twins, regardless of how you define them, will come up, but there is an underlying sense that they can and will weather it united which provides the security, clarity, and strength to tackle these last lessons.
-It is safe for each aspect to go into his/her dark corners and address whatever is lurking, and through that safety, the light will spread throughout both.
+- Anything that still needs healing in either aspect of the Twins, regardless of how you define them, will come up, but there is an underlying sense that they can and will weather it united which provides the security, clarity, and strength to tackle these last lessons even in the bumpiest of times.
+It is safe for each Twin to go into his/her dark corners and address whatever is lurking, and through that safety, the light will spread throughout both.

 Each type of soulmate relationship is essential for ultimate healing.
 Treasuring them for the unique roles they play helps avoid the sense of victimhood that can arise with healing experiences.
 Because no matter how “bad” things may appear in a human moment, it is all happening for the benefit of our soul.